 For example, in the CAD file of the first Mintyboost, the USB connector is the top square.
 The four ovalish pins in row as the USB wires.
 Pin #1 and #4 are used for power (blue lines are connected) but there are no traces on the middle two data pins - they are floating.

-USB protocol (go Jan!).
+We figured there was something simple that would make the Apple device charge, and it definately had to do with the data lines (the power lines are fixed at ground and 5V).
+We thought "is there a enumeration chip inside every charger?" but since that's expensive and kind of overkilly we decided instead to read up on the USB protocol (go Jan!).
 In particular, in her fantastic book there's a part about the low level signaling states.
 Since you want to get the iPod charging, but NOT make it try to enumerate, we figured that we should see if there was some sort of special state you could put the data lines into that would say "no computer is attached but there is power".
 Turns out there is!
 It's called the SEI and occurs when BOTH data lines are at 3V.
-For mega details, read this chapter.

 Now to test.
 We stole an iPod from a friend and cut open a cable so we could mess with the data lines.
 We tried 3 options each - connected to ground, connected to 3V and not connected (float).
 At the same time we measured the current draw going thru the power line.
 We found the following: